 Reproduction of maps of The Wilderness dated (l to r) 1840, 1873 and 1898.A cottage had been demolished by 1898 (X)

-Rose Cottage (which was the nearest to Castle Farm) was in Chequers Lane.
+Rose Cottage (the nearest cottage to Castle Farm) was in Chequers Lane.
 It had four rooms and was constructed from bricks in a wooden frame and small red roof tiles.
-From at least 1841 the Preston-born tailor, Joseph Sanderson worked here.
+From at least 1841, the Preston-born tailor, Joseph Sanderson worked here.
 He was helped by apprentices: Robert Frazer and George Hankins in 1841, Alfred Tomlin from Bedfordshire in 1851, Charles Cannon from Lewisham, Kent in 1861 and Thomas Franklin from Bedfordshire in 1871.

-Joseph lived with his wife Hannah and daughter, Hannah Harriett, who was born in Preston and baptized at Tilehouse Street Baptist Church in1837.
+Joseph lived with his wife Hannah and daughter, Hannah Harriett, who was born in Preston and baptized at Tilehouse Street Baptist Church in 1837.
 Hannah, junior, married the butler Daniel/David Frost and they and their five young children were living in the cottage with her parents, Joseph and Hannah, in 1871.
-In 1881, the Frosts had moved to Chequers Lane but David was absent.
+By 1881, the Frosts had moved to Chequers Lane but David was absent.
 The 1886 religious survey of Preston notes that Hannah and David Frost were Baptists and that David, “lived in London”.
-Indeed in 1881 he was serving the physician, Charles Hare, at 57 Lower Brook Street, Westminster.
+Indeed, in 1881 he was serving the physician, Charles Hare, at 57 Lower Brook Street, Westminster.

 The Wilderness cottage

 The southernmost cottage of the trio was located not in Chequers Lane but in Butchers Lane.
 It still stands today and is known as The Wilderness.
 It also had a wooden frame, a roof of small red tiles and today the walls have been rendered.
 In 1873 it was described as having three rooms, a bake- house and a wheelwrights shop which helps to identify its occupants.